xdilab/VR_Player/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the project_license.
-See `LICENSE` for more information.
+© 2025 eXplainable Deep Intelligence Lab
+Developed under Hamidzera Moradi.
+Primary author: Kirsten Hefney.
+This project is licensed under the **GNU General Public License v3.0**.
+See the [LICENSE](./LICENSE) file for full terms and conditions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>